Correspondents' dinner shooting suspect charged with attempted assassination of Trump

 Correspondents’ dinner shooting suspect to be arraigned

-The 31-year-old suspect in the White House Correspondents’ dinner shooting, who allegedly described himself as a “friendly federal assassin,” is expected to face charges today.
+The 31-year-old suspect in the White House Correspondents’ Association dinner shooting, who allegedly described himself as a “friendly federal assassin,” is expected to face charges today.

 Investigators say the suspect emailed a message to family, which talked about intended targets, without naming the president, but appeared to refer to him and top Cabinet officials who were in the ballroom.